Splash-Inc/dynamic-popup/readme.md

 `chevronWidth | optional`: Size of arrow vector.
 Default: 12

-`enablePrefetch | optional`: If enabled, any external sources found in content will be fetched before popup is visible.
+`prefetch | optional`: If enabled, any external sources found in content will be fetched before popup is visible.
 Can be used to enhance experience.
 Default: false

 ## Styling